 What exactly is toll-free verification?

-So, the toll-free verification process qualifies for messaging traffic.
-Verification status indicates that your number has carrier approval to send within the U.S. and Canada.
+The toll-free verification process qualifies for messaging traffic.
+Verification status indicates that your number has carrier approval to send messages within the U.S. and Canada.

 Verification can benefit your organization because it reduces the number of false-positive blocks and helps increase message deliverability on a single toll-free number.